 The safety principle addresses leakage in the pocket, but how does Moore’s pen keep itself from leaking when the nib is extended?
-The exterior of the collar that secures the nib to the nib carrier is a very close fit in the open end of the barrel, and when the nib is extended the friction between these parts holds the nib in position, and whatever gap is left between them is small enough that capillary action and the partial vacuum inside the pen prevent the ink from leaking out.
+The exterior of the collar that secures the nib to the nib carrier is a very close fit in the open end of the barrel.
+When the nib is extended, the friction between these parts holds the nib in position, and whatever gap is left between them is small enough that capillary action and the partial vacuum inside the pen prevent the ink from leaking out.

 In the drawings above, you will notice a long slender pin, the nib safety pin, inside the cap.
 This pin was not part of Moore’s original design; it was added by the engineers of the American Fountain Pen Company as they developed Moore’s concept into a workable product.
 As its name implies, it was a feature to protect the nib.
 If the user started to cap the pen without first retracting the nib, this pin would push against the end of the nib carrier and force the nib to retract.
 Because of its length, however, in shorter pen models the pin would also prevent the cap from seating fully on the knob at the back end of the nib carrier when the user posted it.
 As illustrated in this article, these shorter pens have a corresponding hole drilled into the end of the knob to provide the necessary clearance.

 In Moore’s pen, the nib is held in the extended position only by friction between the nib carrier and the barrel opening, with a slight assist from the packing that seals the back end of the barrel.
 This system works quite well, but a more positive design holds a certain attraction to those who might be unwilling to trust the simple Moore.
 “More positive” implies ”more complicated,” and Waterman’s Ideal Safety Pen is definitely more complicated.